TheraForge/OTFMagicBox/README.md

 ## Change Log
 * Release 1.0.0-beta: First beta release of the template app
 * Release 1.0.1-beta: Removed warnings, improved profile section, added UI samples and made various other improvements
+* Release 1.0.2-beta:
+  * Made the application more configurable by adding color, font, font weight, background color in the yaml file.
+  * Added app localization capabilities in the yaml file.
+  * Consolidated multiple yaml files into two.
+  * Added support for user account deletion to make the app more GDPR compliant.
+  * Added CI/CD workflow to automate testing and deployment in TestFlight using GitHub Actions.
+Updated documentation with the required configuration steps.
+  * Various fixes and improvements.

 # Table of Contents